AnggaWikaNugraha/fullstack-mern-foodstore/README.md

 ## Coming soon

-- Rekomendasi produk AI — integrasi OpenAI API
+- AI product recommendations — OpenAI API integration
-- monitoring Sentry — error tracking production, tau kalau ada crash di user
+- Sentry monitoring — production error tracking, so crashes on the user side are visible
-- Device ID & One Account One Device — setiap login menyimpan `device_id` (generated dari fingerprint perangkat) ke DB.
-Satu akun hanya boleh login di satu HP sekaligus.
-Jika login dari perangkat baru, sesi di perangkat lama otomatis dicabut.
-Backend menyimpan `{ token, device_id, last_active }` per sesi di array `sessions[]` dalam dokumen User.
+- Device ID & One Account One Device — every login stores a `device_id` (generated from the device fingerprint) in the DB.
+One account may only be logged in on one phone at a time.
+Logging in from a new device automatically revokes the session on the old one.
+The backend stores `{ token, device_id, last_active }` per session in a `sessions[]` array on the User document.
-  - **Enhanced:** `POST /auth/login` — tambah field `device_id` di body, simpan sesi baru, cabut sesi lama jika device berbeda
+  - **Enhanced:** `POST /auth/login` — add a `device_id` field to the body, store the new session, revoke the old session if the device differs
-  - **Enhanced:** `POST /auth/logout` — invalidate hanya sesi device yang sedang aktif (bukan semua token)
+  - **Enhanced:** `POST /auth/logout` — invalidate only the currently active device session (not every token)
-  - **New API:** `GET /api/users/sessions` — list semua sesi aktif milik user `[{ device_id, last_active, current }]`
+  - **New API:** `GET /api/users/sessions` — list all active sessions owned by the user `[{ device_id, last_active, current }]`
-  - **New API:** `DELETE /api/users/sessions/:device_id` — paksa logout dari perangkat tertentu (remote logout)
+  - **New API:** `DELETE /api/users/sessions/:device_id` — force logout from a specific device (remote logout)

 - PWA (Progressive Web App)
 - Jest + React Testing Library
-- TanStack Query (React Query) — gantikan manual loading/error state, auto cache, refetch.
+- TanStack Query (React Query) — replace manual loading/error state with automatic caching and refetching
 - Swagger / OpenAPI
-- Mode Kasir / POS (Point of Sale)
+- Cashier / POS (Point of Sale) mode
-- Barcode Scanner — extend product search, scan via kamera (ZXing) atau USB reader
+- Barcode Scanner — extend product search, scan via camera (ZXing) or USB reader
-- Pembayaran Tunai — extend payment page, tambah opsi "Tunai" di samping Midtrans, hitung kembalian otomatis
+- Cash Payment — extend the payment page, add a "Tunai" (Cash) option alongside Midtrans, calculate change automatically
-- Order Source Flag — tambah field `source: 'kasir' | 'online'` di Order model
+- Order Source Flag — add a `source: 'kasir' | 'online'` field to the Order model
-- Walk-in Customer — transaksi tanpa akun, reuse guest flow
+- Walk-in Customer — transactions without an account, reusing the guest flow
-- Struk Printer
+- Receipt Printer
-- Barcode Produk
+- Product Barcode

 ## New Features